 \section{Abstract}

-We investigate the information and coherence protection in a three-level quantum system when subjected to a classical fluctuating field described by a Gaussian process.
-This random field is further investigated in both noiseless and noisy regimes.
-The noisy regimes include fractional Gaussian, Gaussian, Ornstein Uhlenbeck, and power-law noise.
-We find that the Ornstein Uhlenbeck noise has a reduced destructive nature toward coherence and information initially encoded in the three-level system.
-Based on our findings, the proper fixing of the noisy parameters to certain provided values can contribute to optimal extended coherence and information survival.
-In the single qutrit system, because of all Gaussian noises, monotonic decay with no revivals has been observed.
-Using purity and von-Neumann entropy, we discovered that a single qutrit system outperforms systems with multiple qubits or qutrits in terms of coherence and information preservation.
-The fluctuating nature of the local random fields is completely lost, as evidenced by a comparison of noisy and noiseless situations.
-We found this entirely dependent upon the Gaussian and Markovian properties of the included noises.
+When subjected to a classical fluctuating field characterized by a Gaussian process, we examine the {purity} and coherence protection in a three-level quantum system.
+This symmetry of the three-level system is examined when the local random field is investigated further in the noiseless and noisy regimes.
+In particular, we consider fractional Gaussian, Gaussian, Ornstein-Uhlenbeck, and power-law noisy regimes.
+We show that the destructive nature of the Ornstein-Uhlenbeck noise toward the symmetry of the qutrit to preserve {purity and coherence} encoded remains large.
+Our findings suggest that properly adjusting the noisy parameters to specifically provided values can facilitate optimal extended {purity and coherence} survival.
+Non-vanishing terms appear in the final density matrix of the single qutrit system, indicating that it is in a strong coherence regime.
+Because of all Gaussian noises, monotonic decay with no revivals has been observed in the single qutrit system.
+In terms of coherence and information preservation, we find that the current qutrit system outperforms systems with multiple qubits or qutrits using purity and von Neumann entropy.
+A comparison of noisy and noiseless situations shows that the fluctuating nature of the local random fields is ultimately lost {when influenced by the classical Gaussian noises}.

 \keywords{Coherence, three-level system, classical fluctuating field, Gaussian process, purity}